r-portas/coms3000/tutorial_notes/tutorial_5.md

 ## Q4: A biometric device can be used in identification mode or verification mode.
 In which situation will we have a higher False Match Rate?

+### a) Explain your answer using an intuitive argument.

-a) Identification has the highest false match rate, this is because the device is searching through a database to find the highest match against many different users.
+Identification has the highest false match rate, this is because the device is searching through a database to find the highest match against many different users.
 Whereas verification is checking against a single user, thus less chance of a false match.

-b)
+### b)
+Use a simple mathematical argument.
+For this you can make the following assumptions:

+We can model both identification and verification as random processes.
+Let P 1 be the probability of a False Match (false accept) in a verification trial, where we have a 1-to-1 match problem.
+We now want to find PN, the probability of a False Match in an identification trial, searching through a database of size N. The identification process (1-to-N match) can be modeled as N independent verification processes (1-to-
+1 matches)

 ```
 P1: Probability of a False Match in verification mode